omerwe/LEAP/README.md

 ```
 for instructions.
 However, we note that under extreme ascertainment, it is recommded to use covariates only in stages 2-3 (see the paper for details).

-**2)** As described in the main text, it is recommended to perform a different liability estimation for every excluded chromosome, and then testing the SNPs on the excluded chromosome for association with the estimated liabilities.
+**3)** As described in the main text, it is recommended to perform a different liability estimation for every excluded chromosome, and then testing the SNPs on the excluded chromosome for association with the estimated liabilities.
 The -extractSim flag is useful for this.
 Please see the example file leap_pipeline.sh for a usage example.

-**3)** A complete end-to-end usage example is provided with the LEAP source files, and can be invoked via the script leap_pipeline.sh.
+**4)** A complete end-to-end usage example is provided with the LEAP source files, and can be invoked via the script leap_pipeline.sh.
 This example estimates liabilities for a small balanced case-control dataset.
 The dataset was simulated with 50% heritability and  0.1% prevalence.
 It included 500 cases, 500 controls, 499 causal SNPs, 100 unusually differentiated SNPs and 10000 SNPs differentiated with FST=0.01.
 Causal SNPs are called csnp\<i\>, and unusually differentiated SNPs are called dsnp\<i\>.
 The original liabilities for this file are available in the file dataset1.phe.liab (but this file is not used by LEAP).

+**5)** A unit-tests script called "test.py" is included in the source directory.
+This script runs an example analysis and verifies that it completed successfully.
+If not, it will produce an appropriate error message.
+This is useful to verify that all dependencies are installed correctly.

 -----------------
 Contact